skypjack/entt/docs/md/entity.md

 In general, iterating all entities can result in poor performance.
 It should not be done frequently to avoid the risk of a performance hit.<br/>
-However, it's convenient when initializing an editor or to reclaim pending identifiers.
+However, it is convenient when initializing an editor or to reclaim pending identifiers.

 ## What is allowed and what is not

-Most of the _ECS_ available out there don't allow to create and destroy entities and components during iterations, nor to have pointer stability.<br/>
+Most of the _ECS_ available out there do not allow to create and destroy entities and components during iterations, nor to have pointer stability.<br/>
 `EnTT` partially solves the problem with a few limitations: